RNAdetective/AIDD/README.md

     then next pop up will ask you to hit enter it finish after it downloads the AIDD scripts from github.

-Close the virtualbox and restart again.
+Close the virtualbox and restart again make sure you go back and create a shared folder if you didnot make your virtual harddrive big enough to store all your data.

 ___